 The One Mind first manifests by producing a sea of shimmering energy that fills the entire universe - called the Akasha by the early Hindus and the Ether by 19th century scientists – this might also be the Quantum Field of contemporary physicists.
 This energy is the potential from which all may be materialized.
 An idea imposed by the Mind upon this universal energy produces the material world that we see around us.

 This Akasha is a sea of unlimited energy and potential.
-By applying the correct creativity processes to the Akasha, as described in the section on Creativity, can create anything.
+By applying the correct creativity processes to the Akasha we can create anything.

 There is a simple affirmation that is helpful in bringing this abundance about – this is:

 I am creating abundance and prosperity

 In an easy and relaxed manner